-The job description of the CMO can be debated and often these parameters are set and agreed upon by the CMO and the CEO when the CMO joins the organization.
+The job description of the CMO can be debated.
+Often, these parameters are set and agreed upon by the CMO and the CEO when the former joins the organization.

 Typically, the CMO is in charge of all marketing communications, such as advertising and public relations.
 This area of authority is not normally compromised.

 The areas that the CMO can be responsible for, but sometimes are not include branding, pricing, market research and customer service.

 Customer service and customer communication is an important area as it is so crucial in business development.
 It is much cheaper to keep a customer and upsell them than to get a new customer.
-It has the best return on investment of any marketing, generally.
-CMO’s know this which is why their success in the CMO role starts with what the business has already.
+This method generally has the best return on investment of any marketing.
+CMO’s know this which is why their success in their role starts with what the business has already.
 This is why having a strong grasp on the business’s customer relationship management tool is crucial for maximizing marketing efforts.